indubitablement2/eos/README.md

 ### Modules
 They can be built-in.

-Ships have a limited number of free module slot.
-Higher quality ship have more.

-Damaged ship have negative built-in mods that are expensive to remove.
+Damaged ship have negative built-in modules that are expensive to remove.

 ### Ai
-Ai can be installed on a ship to provide powerful bonuses.
-They can be crafted similar to end-game crafting common in arpg.
+Ai can be added to a ship to provide powerful bonuses.
+They are crafted similar to end-game crafting common in arpg.

 Player does not lose them when its ship is destroyed, providing a source of permanent power for the player.